Kyrobi/Cynagen/Files/Rules.md

 **e).** Any build(s) that pose as hate crime, inciting hate, religious matters, political matters, and etc are not allowed.

-**f).** Structures like penises and middle fingers are allowed, but there are limitations.
-This is an out of sight, out of mind type of deal.
-If you don't want to be punished for it, put it somewhere where other people won't easily see it.
-This includes building it underground in a claim you own, inside of your house, or in an remote location where no one will see (as long as it's on claimed land that you actively use).
-Building it next to someone's house, outside of spawn, and randomly across the server is not allowed.

-**g).** Anyone with bad faith and/or deliberately irritates and harasses other player(s) within the game are not permitted on the server.
+**f).** Anyone with bad faith and/or deliberately irritates and harasses other player(s) within the game are not permitted on the server.